gourishbiradar/gourishbiradar.github.io/about.markdown

 permalink: /about/
 ---

-This is a blogsite where each article is meant to be a byte sized yet covering the topic in depth.
+This is a blogsite where each article is meant to be byte sized yet covering the topic in depth.

 Since, the topics covered will grow over time, the site will have a tags link to filter articles by tags.